eclipse-thingweb/domus-tdd-api/doc/plugin.md

 ## Transformer

-We have defined a transformer to be sure, each time a TD is uploaded to transform it to our `Example` format and store in the SparqlEndpoint.
+We have defined a transformer to be sure, each time a TD is uploaded to transform it to our `example` format and store in the SparqlEndpoint.
 To do, we declare the function to use in the entrypoint (here `tdd_api_plugin_example.example:td_to_example` since we use the function `td_to_example` which is define in the `tdd_api_plugin_example/example.py` file.